You are here

 You can buy your club entrance tickets online through us, so there will be no last-minute panic about where and when to buy them.
 Buying tickets ahead of time also makes it easier to budget for your holiday.

-Ibiza Spotlight is an official ticket seller of the Ibiza clubs, we work directly with the clubs and have been selling official club tickets for over 20 years.
+Ibiza Spotlight is an official ticket seller of tickets for the Ibiza clubs; we work directly with the clubs and have been selling official club tickets for over 20 years.
 All Ibiza Spotlight online tickets give you guaranteed entry, which is vital for the more popular parties.

 What's more, you save money!
 The tickets you buy online are between €5 and €15 cheaper than buying at the door.
 And for nearly all parties, the earlier you book, the cheaper the tickets - as ticket prices get more expensive nearer the event.
-And there are no extra charges, no delivery costs and free cancellations for nearly all tickets.
+Plus, there are no extra charges and no delivery costs.

-If your plans change - you can cancel nearly all tickets purchased directly through Ibiza Spotlight free of charge up to 1 day prior to the event, and receive a full refund!
+If your plans change - you can cancel some tickets purchased directly through Ibiza Spotlight free of charge up to one day prior to the event, and receive a full refund.
 Any exceptions to this are clearly marked in your basket and order confirmation.
+For some venues you can purchase cancellation insurance at a low price if you want to be able to cancel tickets later.
+The cancellation insurance enables you to cancel for any reason, at any time up to one day before the event - and receive a full refund of the ticket price (the cost of the insurance is non-refundable).
 Cancelling is really easy and only takes a minute from My Orders.

-You can buy your ticket on your mobile phone, even on the day itself, it's really easy and done in a few minutes.
-You don't need to register, you can pay by Apple Pay, PayPal or credit card.
-There is no need to print the tickets, you simply bring them on your mobile phone.
+You can buy your ticket on your mobile phone, even on the day itself; it's really easy and done in a few minutes.
+You don't need to register and there is no need to print the tickets, you simply bring them on your mobile phone.

 Find more details in our FAQ.